Home>The Clinic>Access to Justice

 - Marie Mercat-Bruns, course lecturer for the first semester, lecturer of the required Access to Justice course and tutor

-- Sofίa Auzmendi, course lecturer for the second semester
+- Marthe Jacquemin, course lecturer for the second semester

 - Deirdre Jones, tutor

-Field work is done in eight different areas :
+Field work combining research and action is done in eight different areas:

-- In the three « Houses of law and justice » (Maisons de Justice et du droit), community legal services run by public authorities in the 10th, 15th and 17th districts of Paris, and in six Access to justice hubs (“point d’accès au droit”, run by NGO “Droit d’urgence”, including one in the new Paris court house.
+- In the three « Houses of law and justice » (Maisons de Justice et du droit): community legal services run by public authorities (CDAD) in the 10th, 15th and 17th districts of Paris, and in six Access to justice hubs (“point d’accès au droit”, run by NGO “Droit d’urgence”, including one in the new Paris court house.
 Each week for a half day, students participate in all activities, including meetings for legal information with citizens.
-They raise recurring questions of obstacles to the law (drawn from their observation of the application of rules relating in particular to legal aid, labor law, social protection law, foreigners' rights or criminal law (domestic violence)
+They raise recurring questions of obstacles to the law (drawn from their observation of the application of rules relating in particular to legal aid, labor law, social security law, immigration law or criminal law (domestic violence) and produce a critical analysis of some form of barrier in access to justice

-- At the Defender of Rights (French Equality body and Ombusdman), students discover all actions of the institution and its different tasks as regards the law and if necessary, carry out a special mission for the Defender of Rights during the first semester.
+- At the Defender of Rights (French Equality body and Ombusdman): students discover all actions of the institution and its different tasks as regards the law.
 Students, through practice sessions, participate directly in the triage of claims and work in the different departments on law and ethics (anti-discrimination law, childrens’ rights, mediation and police investigations (brutality), alongside professionals of the institution.
-During the second semester and dispatched in the different poles, they participate in the resolution of one or more claims and can contribute to proposals for legislative reform.
+Dispatched in the different departments (Law enforcement monitoring, Children’s rights, Mediation with public authorities, Discrimination, Whistle-blowing), they participate in the resolution of one or more claims and can contribute to proposals for legislative reform and produce a critical analysis of a specific recurring barrier in access to justice

-- The third project « Street Law. » Its goal is to raise awareness among people of all generations (young people, migrant women etc;), in a home for isolated minors in the 12th arrondissement in Paris and in a community café, located in Le Blanc Mesnil, on how to identify a legal problem, a legal issue in civil law outside of the criminal system and its logic of repression.
+- As part of the « Street Law » project: its goal is to raise awareness among people of all generations (young people, migrant women), in a school (with the support of Allen & Overy), a home for isolated minors in the 16th arrondissement in Paris and in a community café located in Le Blanc Mesnil, on how to identify a legal problem, a legal issue in civil law outside of the criminal system and its logic of repression.
 The idea is to produce a toolbox of examples in contracts, labor law or consumer law.
 The students create games and simulations with the younger generations based on their own queries about the law.

-- A fourth project « En prison… » with OpenLab Campus Justice supervised by Hélène Bellanger, bringing together students from the Law School and the School of Public Affairs.
-Its objective is to organize workshops in a remand center, about health and based on the main concerns of prisoners in terms of access to justice.
+- « En prison… » : the goal is to organize workshops in the prison on health issues and based on the main concerns of inmates in terms of access to justice.
+Students also participate in telephone hotlines for inmates for the ARAPEJ association.

 The projects combine field work and empirical research on fundamental issues of law and society.